Ex-German Merchants in Japanese Service

 19 January 1943:

 Part C departs Truk.
 NNE of Buin, Bougainville, LtCdr Jack H. Lewis’ USS SWORDFISH (SS-193) attacks Part A of the convoy.
-SWORDFISH sinks MYOHO MARU at 05-38S, 156-20E.
+USS SWORDFISH sinks MYOHO MARU at 05-38S, 156-20E.
 Of the 922 IJA troops and 35 Navy passengers she was carrying, 61 and 3 crewmen are KIA.

 20 January 1943:

 286 miles from Truk.
 LtCdr (later Rear Admiral-Ret) Creed C. Burlingame’s USS SILVERSIDES (SS-236) attacks Part C of the convoy.
-SILVERSIDES sinks MEIU MARU and damages heavily SURABAYA MARU at 03-52N, 153-56E.
+USS SILVERSIDES sinks MEIU MARU and damages heavily SURABAYA MARU at 03-52N, 153-56E.
 MEIU MARU was carrying 2,997 men of the 23rd Infantry Regiment, 6th Division.
 401 men are KIA.
 CH-11 and gunboat CHOAN MARU No. 2 rescue survivors.
 Later, destroyer ASAGUMO arrives from Truk and scuttles SURABAYA MARU.

 The same day, Part A arrives at Shortland Islands anchorage.